Cook smarter

 Worcestershire sauce 75-100 Anchovy-based, adds umami to Western dishes

-Everyday umami boosters: tomato paste, mushroom powder, nutritional yeast, aged balsamic vinegar, marmite, and black garlic.
+Everyday umami flavor enhancers: tomato paste, mushroom powder, nutritional yeast, aged balsamic vinegar, marmite, and black garlic.

 How to add umami to food